The Most Painful Disorder Known to Humans

 The debilitating pain caused by CRPS is generally described by patients as aching, burning, bone-crushing pain in the affected areas of the body.
 The pain is all-consuming, not merely nagging.
 Things that should not cause pain under normal circumstances (for example, the light brush of fabric or wind) may cause a person who suffers from CRPS intense pain.

-suicide disease crps painful disease CRPS Before and After - Male Arm Close Up
+suicide disease crps painful disease CRPS Before and After - Male Arm Close Up crps patient before and after

 View the Patient CRPS Before/After Gallery